milsawicki/tasty-watchlist/TECHNICALDECISIONS.md

 **Views are created programatically.**
 Please, do not use xib and storyboards!
 In large teams or projects, merge conflicts with storyboard files can be a significant issue.
 Since storyboard changes are often represented as XML changes, resolving these conflicts can be difficult and error-prone.
 Code, on the other hand, is generally easier to merge and manage in version control systems.
 Snapkit for setting constraints is highly encouraged.

+#Combine
+It simplifies state and data flow management in your application, especially when dealing with complex user interfaces or handling multiple asynchronous processes.
+Combine allows for a clear and concise way to handle asynchronous events and easly manipulate data (like filtering, mapping, reducing, etc) downstream.